wang-research-lab/agentinstruct/README.md

   📃 <a href="https://arxiv.org/abs/2310.03710" target="_blank">[Paper]</a> • 💻 <a href="https://github.com/wang-research-lab/agentinstruct" target="_blank">[Github]</a> • 🤗 <a href="https://huggingface.co/datasets/WangResearchLab/AgentInstruct" target="_blank">[HuggingFace]</a> • 📌 <a href="https://nlp.wustl.edu/blog/2023-11-02-agentinstruct/" target="_blank">[Blog]</a> • 📽 <a href="http://cgraywang.github.io/files/2023-agentinstruct-slides(10min).pdf" target="_blank">[Slides]</a> • 📋 <a href="http://cgraywang.github.io/files/2023-agentinstruct-poster.pdf" target="_blank">[Poster]</a>
 </p>

+### News
+- May, 2024: AgentInstruct is accepted to ICML 2024.
+- March, 2024: AgentInstruct is accepted to ICLR 2024 workshop LLMAgents.

 ### Installation
 Begin by cloning this repository:
 ```